bavjean/ui-pattern-project/README.md

 # Find New Recipes

 This project was to use an API to populate a web page.
-I chose to do it in a slider format so you can slide back and forth between the recipes chosen randomly by the API.
+I chose to do it in a slider format so you can slide back and forth between the recipes that are chosen randomly by the API.
+Click on the title of each meal to see the full recipe.
+Refresh the page to get a new set of random recipes!

 ## Getting Started